-The European Society of Cardiology (ESC) relies on the devotion and hard work of the reviewers that contribute to our seven scholarly journals.
+The European Society of Cardiology (ESC) relies on the devotion and hard work of the reviewers that contribute to our seventeen scholarly journals.
 Peer review has been defined as the “evaluation of research findings for competence, significance, and originality by qualified experts”, a definition that we take for granted in the 21st century, but a quick tour through time shows it was not always true.

 From around 450 B.C.
 Hippocrates, Aristotle and Galen are all reported to have recorded their ideas and theories as written works, even if the authenticity of the actual authors is sometimes questioned.
 Theirs were perhaps some of the earliest scholarly articles.
 However, for one of the earliest examples of a formal scientific review process, we must look to Al Raha, Syria and a book entitled Ethics of the Physician by Ishap bin Ali Al Rahwi who lived between 854 and 931 AD.
 The book’s contents reveal that doctors risked legal proceedings if a “peer” review of their notes by the local council revealed that the treatment was incorrect.